Manuperezro/YogaCourses-MSP4/README.md

 ### **HTML Testing**
 Using - W3C Markup Validator
 Errors and Warnings in the .html files have been attended with the help of W3 .html Validator.
-After alterations, no major errors were found in the .html files; Most were related to the django templates.
+After alterations, no major errors were found in the .html files; Most were related to the Django templates.
 The few slightly concerning errors have been documented below
 | FILE | Result | Comment
 --- | --- | --- |
-base.html | [image](static/images/base.html-validator.png) | Only the errors regarding to the django code left.
-W3validators does not recognize django syntax as {%  %}
+base.html | [image](static/images/base.html-validator.png) | Only the errors regarding to the Django code left.
+W3validators does not recognize Django syntax as {%  %}
-_footer.html | [image](static/images/course_list.validator.png) | Only the errors regarding to the django code left.
+_footer.html | [image](static/images/course_list.validator.png) | Only the errors regarding to the Django code left.
 W3validators does not recognize django syntax as {%  %}
-_navbar.html| [image](readme/images/w3_navigation.png) |Only the errors regarding to the django code left.
-W3validators does not recognize django syntax as {%  %}, Also error 6 left, as When I try to change the Div it brakes the dropdown error video_detail.html | [image](static/images/videodetailvalidator.png) | Only the errors regarding to the django code left.
+_navbar.html| [image](readme/images/w3_navigation.png) |Only the errors regarding to the Django code left.
+W3validators does not recognize Django syntax as {%  %}, Also error 6 left, as When I try to change the Div it brakes the dropdown error video_detail.html | [image](static/images/videodetailvalidator.png) | Only the errors regarding to the Django code left.
 W3validators does not recognize django syntax as {%  %}
 home.html | [image](static/images/home.validator.png) | Only the errors regarding to the django code left.
 W3validators does not recognize django syntax as {%  %}
 course_list.html | [image](static/images/course_list.validator.png) | Only the errors regarding to the django code left.
 W3validators does not recognize django syntax as {%  %}
 course_detail.html | [image](static/images/course_detailvalidator.png) | Only the errors regarding to the django code left.
 W3validators does not recognize django syntax as {%  %}